“It’s not what you think.”

 By the week of the scan, I’m beyond exhausted.
-On Wednesday, I plan to work a half day, then go to get scan results.
+On Wednesday, I plan to work a half day, then go to get my scan results.
 That morning, for the first time, I notice I have difficulty finding words while I am meeting with a student.
 I don’t mention it to the oncologist, because I think it is just nerves about my scan.
-Also, when I see my oncologist and the nurses jumping for joy outside the exam room, I figure they have good news.
+Also, when I see my oncologist and the nurse practitioners literally jumping for joy outside the exam room, I figure they have good news.
 In fact, they had the best news ever – NO EVIDENCE OF DISEASE.
 Nothing left on my lungs.
 Tumors completely GONE.

 I mention I’ve been headachey and tired, but I choose not to mention the language problem.
 By the next morning the speech/language problems are worse.
 I actually attempt to use sign language (which I don’t know) in a meeting with a student.
 I consult with Nurse Practitioner R on the phone and, after meeting a friend for lunch, because I am stubborn and don’t want to break our date, I make my way to the hospital, where I get a CT scan, then an MRI.
 On the MRI they find lesions (tumors) on my brain, one large enough (3 cm) and in the right place to be consistent with language issues.

 They keep me overnight in the hospital, with neurologists checking in at odd intervals.
 I answer all of their questions correctly.